 Courses and teachers use the following to ensure effective assessment of student performance:

-- B1.* Authentic assessment: Adequate and appropriate assessment methods and procedures are used throughout the course to assess students' mastery of content, course goals, and standards.
+- B1.* Appropriate assessment: Adequate and appropriate assessment methods and procedures for the subject matter are used throughout the course to assess students' mastery of content, course goals, and standards.

 - B2.* Variety of assessments: The course includes assessment materials which assess students in a variety of ways.

 The course uses a wide variety of assessment techniques to measure ongoing student progress on clearly identified learner outcomes.
-A variety of assessments allow students to demonstrate their understanding in different contexts.
-Assessment types may include pre-tests, post-tests, objective and subjective questioning, self-assessments, group projects, peer review, and portfolios.
+A variety of assessments reaches a broad and deep array of skill sets and learning models and allows students to demonstrate their understanding in different contexts.
+Assessment types may include pre-tests, post-tests, objective and subjective questioning, self-assessments, group projects, peer review, and portfolios and may incorporate teacher and/or computer-graded assessments and activities.

 - B3.* Frequency of assessment: Frequent and ongoing assessments ensure each student has mastered the content and is prepared to move forward in the coursework.

-- B4.* Appropriate use of technology in assessments: Assessments make appropriate use of the technology provided in the courseware platform and are appropriate to the subject matter.
+- B4.* Effective use of technology in assessments: Selected assessments and the methods used for submitting assessments are an effective use of the technology provided in the courseware platform.

 - B5.* Assessment rubrics: Assessment rubrics, answers and/or explanations are provided to the student.